-With over 50 faculty members in a dozen schools and departments, the University of Texas at Austin has one of the most distinguished South Asia programs in the country.
+With over 60 faculty members in more than 25 schools and departments, the University of Texas at Austin has one of the most distinguished South Asia programs in the country.

 The South Asia Initiative underscores the University's commitment to making the University of Texas South Asia program the best in the country within the next several years.

 A brief video highlighting the strengths of programs, events, resources offered by the South Asia Institute at UT Austin

 Make a Gift

 Your gift to SAI will go to support our top priorities:

 • Faculty and Student Research